lightning/bolts/05-onchain.md

 5. _B's HTLC-timeout transaction_: The node MUST *resolve* this by spending using the revocation key.
 6. _B's HTLC-success transaction_: The node MUST *resolve* this by spending using the revocation key.
 The node SHOULD extract the payment preimage from the transaction input witness if not already known.

 The node MAY use a single transaction to *resolve* all the outputs, but MUST handle its transactions being invalidated by HTLC transactions.

 ## Rationale

-A single transaction which resolves all the outputs will be under the standard size limit thanks to the 483 HTLC-per-party limit (see [BOLT #2](02-peer-protocol.md#the-open_channel-message)).
+A single transaction that resolves all the outputs will be under the standard size limit thanks to the 483 HTLC-per-party limit (see [BOLT #2](02-peer-protocol.md#the-open_channel-message)).

-Note that if a single transaction is used, it may be invalidated as B broadcasts HTLC-timeout and HTLC-success transactions, but the requirement that we persist until all outputs are irrevocably resolved should cover this.
+Note that if a single transaction is used it may be invalidated as node B broadcasts HTLC-timeout and HTLC-success transactions, but the requirement of persistence, until all outputs are irrevocably resolved, should cover this.
 [FIXME: May have to divide and conquer here, since they may be able to delay us long enough to avoid successful penalty spend? ]

 ## Penalty Transactions Weight Calculation

-There are three different scripts for penalty transactions, with the following witnesses weight (details of the computation in [Appendix A](#appendix-a-expected-weights)):
+There are three different scripts for penalty transactions, with the following witnesses weight (details of the computation are in [Appendix A](#appendix-a-expected-weights)):

     to_local_penalty_witness: 160 bytes
     offered_htlc_penalty_witness: 243 bytes
     accepted_htlc_penalty_witness: 249 bytes

-The penalty txinput itself takes 41 bytes, thus has a weight of 164, making the weight of each input:
+The penalty txinput itself takes 41 bytes, which has a weight of 164, making the weight of each input:

     to_local_penalty_input_weight: 324 bytes
     offered_htlc_penalty_input_weight: 407 bytes
     accepted_htlc_penalty_input_weight: 413 bytes

-The rest of the penalty transaction takes 4+1+1+8+1+34+4=53 bytes of non-witness data, assuming it has a pay-to-witness-script-hash (the largest standard output script), in addition to a 2 byte witness header.
+The rest of the penalty transaction takes 4+1+1+8+1+34+4=53 bytes of non-witness data, assuming that it has a pay-to-witness-script-hash (the largest standard output script), in addition to a 2-byte witness header.

-In addition to outputs being swept under as penalty, the node MAY also sweep the `to_remote` output of the commitment transaction, e.g. to reduce the total amount paid in fees.
+In addition to outputs being swept under as penalty, the node MAY also sweep the `to_remote` output of the commitment transaction (e.g. to reduce the total amount paid in fees).
 Doing so requires the inclusion of a p2wpkh witness and additional txinput, resulting in an additional 108 + 164 = 272 bytes.

-In a worst case scenario, we have only incoming HTLCs and the HTLC-timeout transactions are not published, forcing us to spend from the commitment transaction.
+In a worst case scenario, a node holds only incoming HTLCs, and the HTLC-timeout transactions are not published, which forces the node to spend from the commitment transaction.

 With a maximum standard weight of 400000, the maximum number of HTLCs that can